juliafmorgado/julia/content/english/posts/2024-04-03_cloud-native-dev-challenge1.md

 tags:
 categories:
     - Tech
-slug: /cloud-native-dev-challenge-1-building-web-app
+slug: /cloud-native-dev-create-simple-web-app-http-endpoints-host-github
 ---

-It's been some time since I engaged in a conversation with [Mauricio Salatino](https://www.salaboy.com/about/), widely known as Salaboy, about embarking on a mentor-mentee journey to enhance my Cloud Native skills.
-After much anticipation, we've finally launched the "program" (if I can call it a program)!
+It's been a while since I last caught up with [Mauricio Salatino](https://www.salaboy.com/about/), known as Salaboy, to delve deeper into enhancing my Cloud Native skills.
+Recently, he proposed a series of challenges designed to provide hands-on learning experiences.

-Excitingly, it's structured into challenges, and I invite you to join me on this learning journey!

-## Challenge 1
+# Challenge 1
-The first challenge can be found [here](https://github.com/salaboy/cloud-native-dev/tree/main/1) and is about building a simple web application.
-My repo can be found [here](https://github.com/juliafmorgado/cloudnative-dev).
-Of course, I used chatGPT to help me, and Salaboy said it was allowed!
-The end goal is to understand what I'm building.
-So here I'm going to explain what does what.
+The first challenge detailed [here](https://github.com/salaboy/cloud-native-dev/tree/main/1) focuses on building a straightforward web application with HTTP endpoints and hosting it in a GitHub repository.
+You can find my repository [here](https://github.com/juliafmorgado/cloudnative-dev).

+Disclaimer: I utilized ChatGPT for assistance, with Salaboy's permission, to deepen my understanding of the project as I progressed.

+In this blog, I'll guide you through the step-by-step process I undertook to successfully complete the challenge-1.

 ## Step 1: Setting up the Environment
 **1. Install Node.js**